melilly/PVade/docs/how_to_guides/benchmark.rst

 Fixed Cylinder benchmark
 --------------

+We compared the coefficients of lift and drag on a fixed cylinder, set in a tube with constant-velocity inflow, to the coefficients recorded in Placzek et al. [2]_.
+Below, our results in orange compare favorably to their results in black.

 .. image:: benchmark_png/fixed_lift_drag.png
   :alt: Alternative text

+The noise seen in the x=[0,1] range, roughly the first six seconds of simulation, is caused by an initial 1% random perturbation per timestep per cell on the left boundary of the inflow velocity.
+The resulting discrepancies until x=1 are of no concern, and subsequent measurements match well.

 Forced Oscillation Cylinder benchmark
 --------------

+Here, we forced the cylinder to oscillate vertically at a constant driving frequency.
+We display frequencies as a ratio to the Strouhal frequency, which is the frequency at which the lift coefficient oscillated in the fixed cylinder case: 0.1727 Hz.

+Initial efforts to match phase diagrams of the lift coefficient versus position of the cylinder to those shown in Placzek et al. [2]_ failed.

+We measured the average drag coefficient after stabilization (we chose 58 seconds as a cutoff) and plotted that per run with respect to the driving frequency of the cylinder.
+Our results, in red below, closely match the results from Placzek et al. [2]_, in a black line, and fall between the papers they compare to, in dotted lines.

 .. image:: benchmark_png/forced_drag.png
   :alt: Alternative text

+Similarly, we plotted the maximum achieved lift coefficient after stabilization with respect to the driving frequency.
+Again, our red-line results closely matched the black-line results of Placzek et al. [2]_, and fall near the dotted-line results they compared to.

 .. image:: benchmark_png/forced_lift.png
   :alt: Alternative text

+We test for lock-in, the phenomena where a cylinder oscillating at near the Strouhal frequency will alter the frequency at which the wake, lift, and drag oscillate, so that they settle into a stable oscillatory pattern at the driving frequency.
+We did a parameter sweep over driving frequency and amplitude of forced oscillation.
+Cases were counted as lock-in UNLESS:
+* plotting the drag coefficient over time showed more than one visible mode after stabilization,
+* plotting the lift coefficient over time showed more than one visible mode after stabilization,
+* plotting the Fourier transform of the lift coefficient showed a maximum at a frequency other than the driving frequency, OR
+* plotting the phase diagram of the lift coefficient versus the vertical position of the cylinder showed visible precession.

+Below, we compare the cases we classified as lock-in and not lock-in (unlocked) against the experimental results of Koopmann [3]_, which denote the threshold between lock-in and unlocked in black lines.

 .. image:: benchmark_png/forced_lockin.png
   :alt: Alternative text

 References